2

 The Origins of Dosa

-Back then, food was medicine, and the combination of grains and pulses created a complete source of protein for the people of the Indus Valley.
-Over time, dosa evolved into a delicacy synonymous with joy and celebration.
+Back then, food was medicine, and the combination of grains and pulses created a complete source of protein.
+By around the 12th century, refined rice-and-urad dal dosas began emerging from temple kitchens, especially in Udupi, shaping the crisp dosa we recognise today.
+Over time, dosa evolved into a delicacy synonymous with joy, comfort, and everyday celebration across South India.

 Modern-Day Dosa Adventures

-Today, dosa has taken on countless forms—thick and fluffy, thin and crispy, fermented or unfermented.
+Today, dosa has taken on countless forms a thick and fluffy, thin and crispy, fermented or unfermented.
 There's neer dosa made with just rice, the hearty ragi dosa packed with finger millet goodness, and rava dosa with its signature crispy texture thanks to semolina.

 But let's talk about the icon, the one dosa to rule them all: the classic rice-and-urad dal dosa.
 It's what most people picture when they think of dosa, and for good reason.
 This version strikes the perfect balance between crisp and chewy, with a tang that's just right.

-Add a dollop of ghee, a side of coconut chutney, and maybe a bowl of tangy sambar, Woow!! you've got yourself a meal fit for royalty.
+Add a dollop of ghee, a side of coconut chutney, and maybe a bowl of tangy sambar, Woow!!
+You've got yourself a meal fit for royalty, and suddenly, it feels like home.

 Mastering the Dosa Batter